 These crops have increased through the 20 year drought and have no business being grown to this scale in our arid climate.
 This is especially true as salmon die and over a million Californians lack access to clean water, in part due to sinking groundwater tables.

-The Fossil Fuel Industry Continues To Use And Pollute Water While Driving Climate Chaos
+The Fossil Fuel Industry Continues to Use and Pollute Water While Fueling Climate Chaos

 We know Governor Newsom is responsive to public pressure.
 He has shown this with his recent moves to ban fracking and stop new drilling near homes and schools.
 It’s up to us to move him and other state leaders.
 They must take our water situation seriously, and boldly rein in these water abusers who are driving the climate crisis.

 Update (February 1, 2023): Despite heavy rain and snow in January 2023, California remains in drought and long-term water issues persist.
 On February 1, Food & Water Watch released an updated report outlining California’s water crisis and calling on Governor Newsom to take bold action to Protect California’s Water.